ongov/ontario-design-system/packages/ontario-design-system-component-library/src/components/ontario-button/readme.md

 It can be confusing and frustrating for users to expect a button to trigger an action, and then they are redirected to a new page.

+## Technical Note: Label Fallback and SSR

+If no `label` prop is provided, the component will attempt to fall back to the text content placed between the opening and closing tags.
+This fallback works in the browser, but may not be populated during Server-Side Rendering (SSR), which can result in a blank button label.

+> Recommended for SSR:
+> `<ontario-button label="Click me" />`

+> Avoid relying solely on inner text during SSR:
+> `<ontario-button>Click me</ontario-button>`

 <!-- Auto Generated Below -->

 ## Properties